 To the east we have one High school, a public library and the Ray Friel Centre recreation complex adjacent on 10th Line Road with multiple shopping areas on 10th Line, Innes Road and St Joseph Blvd.

-To the north we have the Town Centre which includes the Shenkman Arts Theatre, a Movie theatre, restaurants, a City Client Service centre, the YM/YWCA with a pool, Place d’Orleans, a major shopping centre, emergency clinics and the Orleans Cumberland Community Resource Centre.
+To the north we have the Town Centre which includes the Shenkman Arts Theatre, a Movie theatre, restaurants, a City Client Service center, Place d’Orleans, a major shopping center, emergency clinics and the Orleans Cumberland Community Resource Centre.
 We also have ten acres of trails on the escarpment overlooking St Joseph providing natural access to the Town Centre area.

 Our western boundary is largely Bilberry Creek which consists of approximately 30 acres of nature trails.
 There is something for everyone here.

 We encourage all residents to become volunteers for the many recreational and other organizations active in our community.
-While the Association does not try to supplant the role or responsibilities of an elected Councillor or School Board Trustee, the Association does help in monitoring what goes on in our community and in communicating the consensus of opinion of Queenswood Heights residents.
-Anyone interested in joining the executive of the association please contact Emilie Anne Duval-Andrecheck.
+While the Associion does not try to supplant the role or responsibilities of an elected Councillor or School Board Trustee, the Association does help in monitoring what goes on in our community and in communicating the consensus of opinion of Queenswood Heights residents.
+Anyone interested in joining the executive of the association please contact Denis Vaillancourt.